jakemuncada/screencaps/README.md

 # screencaps
-Python library to create screencaps from video files.
+A Python tool to create screencap thumbnail images from video files.